DevL/potency/output/md/Character Options/Traits.md

 ## Muse
 _Requires artistry 3._
 Your artistic talents inspire those around you to great feats.
-You can use your skill in _artistry_ to [aid](../Rolling%20Dice/Aid.md) someone in their task by making an _artistry_ roll instead of the skill normally used for the task, using the same difficulty.
+You can [aid](../Rolling%20Dice/Aid.md) someone in their task by making an _artistry_ roll instead of the skill normally used for the task, using the same difficulty.

 > Alexander the bard recites a naughty limerick, invigorating - somewhat against her will - Lilly to pull the ancient lever with enough strength to close the portcullis before the undead horde reaches the party.
 He rolls a 12 against the difficulty of 10 and thus Lilly gets a bonus die to her _exertion_ roll when she tries to pull the lever with all her might.
 Had Alexander come up with an even better poem by, say rolling a 15, Lilly would have gained two bonus dice.

 ## Natural Weapons
 _Requires exertion 3 and unarmed combat 3._
 Through claws or fists, you are deadly even unarmed.
 You increase your physical damage caused by unarmed strikes with 1B.
-If your physical damage already has 3B, your target instead adds 1M to their _resistance_ roll against the damage.

 > Aun the minotaur was a peaceful man, always eager to use his extensive skills of healing.
 However, when he had no choice but to resort to violence, his innate strength subsequently made his skills of healing all the more needed.